ThRSZ/COEN244-Assignments/As1/README.md

 ## **Question 3.10**

 This question required the construction of a class `Invoice`, in which multiple data members where designated as private with getters and setters defined as public.
-The data members were defined as following in the .h file:
+The data members were defined as following in the `Invoice.h` file:

 ```cpp
 class Invoice {